fh255/HomeDecor/README.md

 The images used for the profile avatars graphic was sourced from the Code Institute Moments walkthrough.

-Additional images, including those used for user profiles and memes, were sourced from [Google Images](https://images.google.com/).
+Additional images, including those used for user profiles and posts, were sourced from [Google Images](https://images.google.com/).

 The favicons were custom-created using [Favicon.io](https://favicon.io/).